-Co-dydramol is a strong painkiller.
-It has paracetamol and dihydrocodeine.
-You can take 1 to 2 tablets every 4 to 6 hours.
-As it has paracetamol, you should not take any more paracetamol with this.
+Misoprostol 1st dose: You will be given 4 tablets at the same time in the vagina.
+If you have had multiple operations on your womb (for example, many Caeareans) you might only be given 2 tablets.
+This medicine causes the neck of the womb to soften and the womb to contract.
 Usually, you will start bleeding and have pains like menstrual cramps 2 to 4 hours after taking the Misoprostol tablets.
 The cramps vary in strength; for some women they are quite mild while for others very painful.
-The painkillers will help with this.
-You can also take ibuprofen tablets as well.
+We will give you painkillers that will help with this.